cmcara/5563_final_cmcara/README.md

 # 5563_final_cmcara

-This is the repository for my GEOG 5563 Final Project using NEON LiDAR and reflactance data for k-means clustering.
+This is the repository for my GEOG 5563 Final Project.
+Using NEON data for the Canopy Height Model, NDVI reflectance, and Digital Terrain Model, I calculated a vegetation structure clustering analysis using K-Means.
+My project focusses on the heavily forested and mountainous Rocky Mountain National Park but can be modified for any NEON site with sufficient data.
+I am in the processing of improving the workflow to better suit the wide range of data products NEON has to offer.
+Analysis with data at such a high resolution can dramatically improve earth science modelling but presents computation and storage challenges that I work towards reducing here.